Activity Of Cytisine And Its Brominated Isosteres On Recombinant Human Î±7 Î±4Î²2 And Î±4Î²4 Nicotinic Acetylcholine

 Digital Object Identifier (DOI)

 Houlihan, Lee M.; Slater, Yvonne; Guerra, Doris L.; Peng, Jian Hong; Kuo, Yen Ping; Lukas, Ronald J.; Cassels, Bruce K.; and Bermudez, Isabel, "Activity Of Cytisine And Its Brominated Isosteres On Recombinant Human Î±7 Î±4Î²2 And Î±4Î²4 Nicotinic Acetylcholine Receptors" (2001).
-Translational Neuroscience Articles.
+Translational Neuroscience.
 184.